-The transducer cable has a low profile connector, which must be routed to the point where the control head is mounted.
-There are several ways to route the transducer cable to the area where the control head is installed.
+The transducer cable has a low profile connector that must be routed to the point where the control head is mounted.
+There are several ways to route the transducer cable to the area where the control head will be installed.
 The most common procedure routes the cable through the transom into the boat.